Harpreet88/Otaku-Insights/README.md

 Analyze user review sentiment using NLP

-Expand dataset with user ratings and preferences
+Expand the dataset with user ratings and preferences

-🤝 Contributing

-Feel free to fork this repository, submit pull requests, or raise issues for discussion!

-📩 Let's connect!LinkedIn | GitHub